 If it weren't for the Transformer sound effects, that atmospheric disturbance that rolls in as soon some heavy CGI battle is taking place (you really can't camouflage it like that guys), the shaky came, Madison, and a somewhat superficial plot... this was awesome.

 The battles are awesome.
 The creatures are awesome.

-Godzilla's a weird kind of hero, weird not only because he's an unorthodox one - he really doesn't look like the hero-type either.
-But he's good that he is, cause he's the only one with the power to really save the world, with the help of the humans and their Godzilla-boosting weaponry this time around.
+Godzilla's a weird kind of hero, weird not only because he's an unorthodox one - he really doesn't look like the hero-type.
+But it's good that he is, cause he's the only one with the power to really save the world, with the help of humans and their Godzilla-boosting weaponry this time around.

 I'm also not super into the final song.
 It was good, but not the polished piece of instrumental mastery it feels like greatness such as this deserves.
 Much like the movie itself.
 I love it but... maybe there was just too much hype after all.
 I bug down on details.
 It's just not polished enough; I don't see the shine I hoped to.